Dnt-knw/Speech/README.md

 |------|------|------|------|------|------|
 | Fully support | Fully support | Partially support | No support | No support | Fully support |

-Tested on relatively recent browser versions
+Tested on the latest versions of browsers